Australian Bombshell Gabby Epstein Leaves Little To The Imagination In Gold Thong Bikini In New Photos

 Gabby Epstein’s latest Instagram upload is getting noticed for all of the right reasons.

 The new addition to the Australian bombshell’s feed was shared on Monday, September 30, and included a whopping four photos of the beauty showing off her enviable figure in yet another bikini.
-The seemingly impromptu photo shoot was held on the patio outside of a white house, and saw Gabby striking a series of poses to show off her incredible body from every angle, much to the delight of her fans.
+The seemingly impromptu photoshoot was held on the patio outside of a white house and saw Gabby striking a series of poses to show off her incredible body from every angle, much to the delight of her fans.

 The 25-year-old brought some serious heat to her Instagram page as she smiled and posed for the camera in an itty-bitty gold bikini that left very little to the imagination.
 The sexy, shimmering two-piece was from the brand Oh Polly — a favorite among many Instagram models, and one that Gabby often slips into for her social media snaps.